R4lphJh4z/Run-C--Drive-Apps/README.md

 # All C:\ Drive Apps
-## WARNING: Use this .psi file at your own risk.
+## WARNING: Use this .ps1 file at your own risk.
 But why?

 Because, if you run this .ps1 file, you might break your pc and cause Automatic Repair.